-- Good hygiene practices must be employed by all staff at these times. - Bedding must be washed weekly - Toys must be sprayed with Actichlor and wiped monthly unless they have been in contact with a child with an infection. - Hygiene procedures for trips out of school and residential holidays.

-- An adequate supply of gloves, wipes and tissues should be taken to deal with any foreseeable requirements eg. incontinence, vomit etc. - An adequate supply of yellow bags to contain soiled nappies and any other contaminated materials should be taken.
+- Good hygiene practices must be employed by all staff at these times. - Bedding must be washed weekly - Toys must be sprayed with anti-bacterial cleaner and wiped monthly unless they have been in contact with a child with an infection. - Hygiene procedures for trips out of school and residential holidays. - An adequate supply of gloves, wipes and tissues should be taken to deal with any foreseeable requirements e.g. incontinence, vomit etc. - An adequate supply of bags to contain soiled nappies and any other contaminated materials should be taken.
 Used bags should be kept away from children and secured.
-On return to school, this bag should be deposited in the allocated bin outside.
+On return to school, this bag should be deposited in the allocated hygiene bins